EilertenStudio/mission-hexalife/README.md

 Mission Hexalife
 ---

-## A investigative interactive-novel game
+## An investigative interactive-novel game
 Mission HeXalife is an open-collaborative, interactive-novel game with investigation mechanics.

 ## 📖 Introduction